ssardina-research/sarl-prolog-cap/README.md

 There are basically three ways one can use SWI-Prolog inside SARL agents, depending on the level of abstraction:

 1. **[RECOMMENDED]** Create a capacity **KB_Domain** for your domain application that embodies the usual KB queries required, and a skill **SWI_KB_Domain** for it extending skill **SWI_KB_Prolog** (which implements general Prolog capacity **KB_Prolog**) in the [SARL Prolog Capacity](https://bitbucket.org/ssardina-research/sarl-prolog-cap) framework that implements those queries.
+The SARL agent will use this capacity and skill.
+2. Make the agents directly use capacity **KB_PROLOG** (and its default skill **SWI_KB_Prolog**).
+As soon as the agent acquires such a skill, a Prolog engine will be created by the skill.
+Then the agent for example can load a KB by consulting the file: `consult_file('myKB.pl')`.
+This is similar to the first option but the code will be in the SARL agent itself rather than encapsulated in a domain capacity/skill.
+3. Make the agents directly access SWI-Prolog via the Mochalog and JPL APIs, for example, by creating a Prolog engine in the initialization of agents, etc.

+### 1 - Creating a domain-specific Knowlwedge-base capacity/skill.

+This is the recommended approach.
+The idea is to create a capacity **KB_Domain** for your domain application that embodies the usual KB queries required, and a corresponding skill **SWI_KB_Domain** for it that _extends_ the base **SWI_KB_Prolog** skill (which itself implements general Prolog capacity **KB_Prolog**) in the [SARL Prolog Capacity](https://bitbucket.org/ssardina-research/sarl-prolog-cap) framework that implements those queries.

-That skill will have access to all the SWI Prolog tools provided in skill **SWI_KB_Prolog** and can implement the domain queries via SWI queries.
+The domain-dependent **SWI_KB_Domain** skill will have access to all the SWI Prolog tools provided in skill **SWI_KB_Prolog** and can implement the domain queries via SWI queries using the Mochalog and JPL infrastructures.

 Under this approach, the SARL agent will:
 	* Use capacity **KB_Domain**, which is the capacity for the queries of the domain.
 		* A SARL agent will only use the queries provided by this capability via its functions.
 	* Use skill **SWI_KB_Domain**, which implements capacity **KB_Domain** and extends **SWI_KB_Prolog**.
 		* It is this skill that will perform Prolog queries via the Prolog tools offered by **KB_Prolog**.

-	* Note that the functions in **SWI_KB_Prolog** will _NOT_ be visible to the SARL agent, who can only access functions defined in domain capacity **KB_Domain**.
-		* If the SARL agent wants to do direct Prolog queries, it can also use capacity **KB_Prolog**, which means that the SWI-based functions implemented in skill **SWI_KB_Prolog** are now accessible at the agent level.
+Note that the functions in **SWI_KB_Prolog** will _NOT_ be visible to the SARL agent itself, who can only access functions defined in domain capacity **KB_Domain**.
+If the SARL agent wants to do direct Prolog queries, it can also use capacity **KB_Prolog**, which means that the SWI-based functions implemented in skill **SWI_KB_Prolog** are now accessible at the agent level.
-2. Make your agents use capacity **KB_PROLOG** (and its default skill **SWI_KB_Prolog**), and use what it provides directly in the agent.
-As soon as the agent aquires the skill, a Prolog engine will be created by the skill.
-Then the agent for example can load a KB by consulting the file: `consult_file('myKB.pl')`.
-3. The lowest level will not even use the Prolog capacity and skill provided here, but will directly access SWI-Prolog via the Mochalog API, for example, by creating a prolog engine in the initialization of agents, etc.

-We describe the above strategies with more detail now.
-The first two options are preferred as they hide the details of Mochalog, which can be a bit difficult to understand at first glance.

-### 1 - Creating a domain-specific Knowlwedge-base capacity/skill.
+Here are the steps to this approach:

 1. Create a Capacity *C* for your application that provides the main queries to your domain.
 	* For example, `KB_Elevator` capacity for an elevator domain with functions such as: